STEdge: Self-training Edge Detection with Multi-layer Teaching and Regularization: Introduction

-A downside of supervised learning based method is the requirement of large amount pixel-level annotations, which is extremely tedious to obtain manually.
-Meanwhile, manual labels are biased from person to person --- the Multicue~\cite{mely2016systematic} dataset were labeled by six annotators whose annotations are often inconsistent and the ground-truths were obtained by taking average.
-Up to now, there are only two public human-labeled edge detection datasets.
+A downside of supervised learning based edge detection is the requirement of large amount of pixel-level annotations, which is extremely tedious to obtain manually.
+Meanwhile, manual labels are biased from person to person, the Multicue~\cite{mely2016systematic} dataset were labeled by six annotators whose annotations are often inconsistent and the ground-truths were obtained by taking the average.
 To this end, we study the problem \emph{self-supervised edge detection}, leveraging the untapped wealth of large-scale unlabeled image dataset.
+In fact, we found that self-training is especially suited for edge detection when reasonably designed and trained.
+Highly accurate and generalizable models can be learned with a large collection of unlabeled data.

-We design a self-trained network with multi-layer regularization and self-teaching.
+We design a network that is self-trained with multi-layer regularization and self-teaching.
 This multi-layer self-training is inspired by the supervised HED method~\cite{xie2015holistically} which shows that edge detection networks are best learned with deep supervision on multiple layers.
-For the purpose of self-training, we impose \emph{consistency regularization} which enforces the output from each of the multiple layers to be consistent for the input image and its perturbed counterpart.
-In particular, we adopt L0-smoothing~\cite{xu2011image} as the ``perturbation'' to encourage edge prediction lying on salient boundaries.
-This conforms with the cluster assumption in generic self-supervised learning~\cite{chapelle2005semi,zhao2018triangle} as L0-smoothing is inherently a color-based pixel clustering.
+For the purpose of self-training, we impose \emph{consistency regularization}~\cite{french2019semi, kim2020structured} which enforces the output from each of the multiple layers to be consistent for the input image and its perturbed counterpart.
+In particular, we adopt L0-smoothing~\cite{xu2011image} as the ``perturbation'' to encourage edge prediction lies in salient boundaries.
+This conforms with the cluster assumption in generic self-supervised learning~\cite{chapelle2005semi} as L0-smoothing~\cite{xu2011image} is inherently a color-based pixel clustering.
 This way, our network learns to discriminate salient edges.

 Meanwhile, our network is self-trained with multi-layer teaching (supervision) by pseudo labels.
-The pseudo labels are simply initialized with Canny edges and iteratively refined by the network as training proceeds.
+The pseudo labels are initialized with Canny edges and iteratively refined by the network as training proceeds.
 In each iteration, the edge map output by the network is firstly binarized and pixel-wise multiplied with the low-threshold (over-detected) Canny edge map before being used as pseudo labels for the next round.
 This is essentially an entropy minimization which helps improve pixel classification with low density separation~\cite{grandvalet2005semi}.